tpecholt/imrad/README.md

   * Generated code uses `ImRad::Format` formatting routines.
 In C++20 this will delegate to `std::format` by default but when requested popular `fmt` library can be used instead by defining `IMRAD_WITH_FMT`.
 If neither is available simple formatting routine which skips formatting flags will be used.
   * Some features such as `MainWindow` or `Image` widget require additional library dependencies (GLFW, STB) and need to be explicitly enabled by defining `IMRAD_WITH_LOAD_TEXTURE`
   * **imrad.h** supports loading assets from zipped file using the *zlib* library.
 Activate it by defining `IMRAD_WITH_MINIZIP`
+  * ImRAD can generate code which contains translated strings.
+Compile **imrad.h** with `IMRAD_WITH_GETTEXT` to translate them by the gettext/libintl library.
+You can use my own version of [libintl-lite](https://github.com/tpecholt/libintl-lite) which has no dependencies for that.

 * Multitasking
   * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time